JonCooperWorks/implant/Crypto.md

 sent to devices other than those they possess the key for.
 This architecture also allows for separating the private key from the C&C server.
 All clients are bundled with the operator's public key.
+All messages are Base 64 encoded before being sent on the wire.
 The libsodium crypto_box_easy family of functions are used to provide authenticated encryption between client and servers.